Gene Autry: Film career

 In the Motion Picture Herald Top Ten Money-Making Western Stars poll, Autry was listed every year from the first poll in 1936 to 1942 and 1946 to 1954 (he was serving in the AAF 1943–45), holding first place 1937 to 1942, and second place (after Roy Rogers) 1947 to 1954, when the poll ceased.
 He appeared in the similar Boxoffice poll from 1936 to 1955, holding first place from 1936 to 1942 and second place (after Rogers) from 1943 to 1952.
 While these two polls are really an indication only of the popularity of series stars, Autry also appeared in the Top Ten Money Making Stars Poll of all films from 1940 to 1942, His Gene Autry Flying "A" Ranch Rodeo show debuted in 1940.

 Autry served in the U. S. Army Air Corps during World War II.
 Part of his military service included his broadcast of a radio show for one year; it involved music and true stories.
 Several decades ago on an early afternoon show featuring Republic westerns, one of Gene's sidekicks said that when Gene told Republic Pictures of his intentions to join the military during World War II, Republic threatened to promote Roy Rogers as "King of the Cowboys" in Gene's absence, which it did.
 Republic reissued old Autry westerns during the war years, to keep his name before the public.

 Autry's contract had been suspended for the duration of his military service, and he had tried to have it declared void after his discharge.
 The courts found in Republic's favor, and Autry returned to Republic after the war.
 He finished out his contract with four more features, with Autry now publicized as "King of the Singing Cowboys".

 In 1947, Autry left Republic for Columbia Pictures, which offered him his own production unit.
-He chose a new sidekick, Pat Buttram, recently returned from his World War II service.
+Hs former sidekick Smiley Burnette was then working in Columbia's Durango Kid westerns with Charles Starrett, and was unavailable.
+Autry chose a new sidekick, Pat Buttram, recently returned from his World War II service.
 Buttram would co-star with Gene Autry in more than 40 films and in more than 100 episodes of Autry's television show.
-In 1951, Autry formed his own company (Flying A Productions) to make westerns under his own control, and Columbia continued to distribute them through 1953.
+In 1951, Autry formed his own company (Flying A Productions) to make westerns under his own control.
+After Charles Starrett retired in 1952, Columbia reassigned Burnette to the six remaining films in its Gene Autry series, reuniting Burnette with his former partner.
+Columbia continued to distribute the Autry westerns through 1953, and reissued them to theaters in the late 1950s.